-In the so called advanced countries like US it is considered bad manners even to cough in a public place.
+In US it is considered bad manners even to cough in a public place.
 You are supposed to use symptom suppressor drugs.
 It also appears they take regular vaccination even against flu!
 I think "human progress" is like climbing a hill.
 Countries like US are now climbing down on the other side!
 But even then I prefer US setup since patient has rights and can demand more information and can take decisions.
 In India, patients are like guinea pigs – they are rarely given any information by doctors.
 In my experience a lot doctors in India are very intolerant to the questions posed by patients or relatives.
 You can’t even ask what medicine is given to a patient.

 Take for example, the heart bypass surgery which is a major surgery with a lot of possible complications.
 I have seen patients undergoing the surgery without knowing either the surgical procedure or the possible complications and possible impact to quality of life after the surgery.
 In many cases, there may not be an urgent need for bypass surgery.